StarlingUAS/ProjectStarling/docs/docker-images/starling-sim-ardupilot.md

 ### `AP_PARAM_PATH`

 The path to the folder containing the parameter file.
 If left blank, the in-source folder will be used:
 `Tools/autotest/default_params`.
-This can be changed to allow for supplying a custom parameter file through a volume mount.
+This can be changed to allow for supplying a custom set of parameter files through a volume mount.
+The final folder on the path should be `default_params`.

-At present, the system ID is set by appending it to the parameter file.
-If a custom parameter file is supplied, it should not contain the `SYSID_THISMAV` parameter.

-### `AP_PARAM_FILE`
+### `AP_PARAM_FILES`

-The name of the parameter file to use.
-For `copter` images, this is set to `copter.parm`.
-For `plane` images, this is set to `plane.parm`.
-This can be changed to use either one of the in-source default parameter files, or to use a custom parameter file.
+Comma separated list of alternate set of parameter file paths to use.
+If set this overrides the default parameter files used. `AP_PARAM_PATH` is ignored if this is set so the absolute paths to files are needed.
+An additional file will be appended to set the system ID.

-At present, the system ID is set by appending it to the parameter file.
-If a custom parameter file is supplied, it should not contain the `SYSID_THISMAV` parameter.

 ### `AP_HOME`, `AP_OFFSET_X` & `AP_OFFSET_Y`